 Symptoms of peripheral cyanosis

-It may resolve on its own after the initial warming, without causing bluish discoloration of the mucous membrane of the oral cavity.
+It may resolve on its own after the initial warming, without causing a bluish discoloration of the mucous membrane of the oral cavity.

-Symptoms of cyanosis in Babies
+Symptoms of cyanosis in babies

 Babies born with cyanosis are likely to get tired easily while eating or playing and will sweat profusely while eating.
 They are likely to present with low weight gain.
 They are likely to be born with a low birth weight.
 May probably be irritable and sometimes feel floppy or weak.